-Cannondale Bad Boy 1 Specifications
+Cannondale Bad Boy 1 Quick Specs

-Cannondale’s Bad Boy 1 retails for just over $1,800, and the components really make us understand why:
+Cannondale’s Bad Boy 1 retails for just over $2,000, and the components really make us understand why:

-- Fork: Lefty LightPipe OPI
+- Fork: Lefty LightPipe Rigid

-- Shifters: Shimano Alfine S503 Rapidfire
+- Shifters: Shimano Alfine Rapidfire, 8-speed

 - Saddle: Fabric Scoop Radius Elite

-What’s Good About Cannondale Bad Boy 1?
+What’s Good About the Bad Boy 1?

 As an intermediate city bicycle, the Bad Boy 1 has been loaded up with endurance in mind.
-Here’s what makes this bike great both on and off the road:
+Here’s what makes this bike great both on and off the road.

-The 6061 aluminum frame has a somewhat aggressive geometry for a hybrid-style bike, and falls just under 11kgs, which is pretty light for a hybrid-style bicycle.
+The SmartForm C1 alloy frame has a somewhat aggressive geometry for a hybrid-style bike and falls just around 24 lbs, which is pretty light for a hybrid-style bicycle.
 Because of this, it lends itself to speeding around city streets.
-The Bad Boy 1 is quite rigid as well, which makes it very nimble and responsive.
+Bad Boy 1 is quite rigid as well, which makes it very nimble and responsive.

 Cannondale made the Gates Carbon Drive Belt stock on their Bad Boy 1, something we absolutely love.
-It provides an incredibly smooth pedaling experience, and is super quiet.
+It provides an incredibly smooth pedaling experience and is super quiet.
 The internal hub has a fluid, smooth transition between gears, even when you’re standing up on the hardest hills.

 Technically the derailleur on the Bad Boy 1 doesn’t exist, as all switching is done internally.
-The Shimano Alfine does do a great job, providing 8 spaced-out gears that provide solid performance even on the sharpest grades.
+The Shimano Alfine does do a great job, providing 8 spaced-out gears that provide solid performance even on the sharpest of grades.

-The Bad Boy 1 provides an awful lot of bang for your buck, and is suited for a lot of different cycling disciplines.
+The Bad Boy 1 provides an awful lot of bang for your buck and is suited for a lot of different cycling disciplines.

 The seat post has integrated, rechargeable rear lights that have 8 hours of life per charge.
-Cannondale took this idea a step further however, and integrated a glow strip along the front Lefty fork as well.
+Cannondale took this idea a step further, however, and integrated a glow strip along the front Lefty fork as well.

 Even with the slightly more aggressive geometry, the Bad Boy 1 provides a comfortable ride, with big, chunky tires absorbing potholes and bumps.
 The broad front handlebars do a great job of making riders feel stable and secure.